nourhansowar/Color-Correction-for-Color-blind-People-Graduation-Project/README.md

 # Color-Correction-for-Color-blind-People-Graduation-Project

-#                                                 Graduation Project is Achromatopsia Driver Assistance System
+#                                                 Graduation Project is Achromatopsia Driver Assistance System (ADAS)

 **The main solution in the color blindness system is to build a color correction sub-system for people with color blindness.**